wesreisz/wesreisz.github.io/_posts/2014-12-24-moving_to_github.md

 * markdown for editing of my blog content
 * git version control for my blog and website
 * local development environment where I can see changes
+* Ohh... and, I've freed up my hosted VPS for some work with Docker.

 Not bad! [http://www.wesleyreisz.com](http://www.wesleyreisz.com)